WW-Digital/reactive-kinesis/README.md

 This project uses [scalafmt](http://scalameta.org/scalafmt/) and will automatically fail the build if any files do not match the expected formatting.

 Please run `sbt scalafmt` before committing and pushing changes.

+<a name="contributor-guide-integration-tests"></a>
+## Integration tests
+As part of the travis build, integration tests will run against a Kinesis localstack instance.
+You can run these locally as follows:
+* `docker-compose -f localstack/docker-compose.yml up`
+* `sbt it:test`

 <a name="contributor-guide-tag-requirements"></a>
 ## Tag Requirements